zjsteyn/SADiLaR-Handbook/readme.md

 For more information about using Sphinx, see the [Getting Started guide (sphinx-doc.org)](http://www.sphinx-doc.org/en/stable/usage/quickstart.html) or the [Quick Start (readthedocs.io)](https://docs.readthedocs.io/en/latest/intro/getting-started-with-sphinx.html#quick-start) for an explanation of how to use Sphinx.

+The [Carpentries Handbook](https://docs.carpentries.org/) was used as a base to build the SADiLaR Handbook Site.

 #### Required dependencies

 To install the required dependencies (Sphinx and the ReadTheDocs Sphinx theme), execute the following command from the repository directory to install all Python dependencies: